 - The average person consumes around 145 litres of water per day.
 Approximately 12L of this is for drinking and cooking, 28L is for flushing the toilet, 75L is for bath and shower, 15L dishwasher and washing machine, and 15L for other.

-There are many things to consider before you install a rainwater tank.
+There are many things to consider before you do rain water tank installation.
 Pre-Planning can save you time and money.

 1. How will you use your harvested water?